Frequently asked questions and answers.

 - When should I consider replacing my air conditioner?
 Most air conditioners have a lifespan of 10 to 20 years before they will permanently fail beyond repair.
 If your unit falls within this time frame then it is susceptible to begin failing.
 A good sign that your air conditioner is starting to break down is an increase in your energy bills.
 As air conditioners age they will become less efficient.
 Compare your utility bills over the last few summers and if there is an increase in usage or cost then your air conditioner is usually beginning to break down.
 Another factor to consider is the cost of repairs.
 At a certain point, usually around the $3000 mark it will actually save you money to replace the unit and get a new one as opposed to repairs.

 - Will getting a bigger unit cool my home faster?
 Determining what size of the air conditioner is right for your home really comes down to doing the math correctly.
 It is important that you speak with a professional before a unit is purchased so that you get something that will match your square footage.
 Having a larger air conditioner than what is necessary will cause the unit to run short cycles (about 5-7 minutes.)
 Although this might seem like it is saving energy and money, it actually costs more to constantly start and stop your air conditioner.
 This situation will also result in increased wear and tear on your unit, taking years of its lifespan.

 Quick contact form.

-Fill out this form and we will get in touch with you.
-Typically you can be speaking with an expert HVAC technician within an hour.
+Fill out this contact form and we will get in touch with you.
+Typically you will be speaking with an HVAC expert within 1 hour.